-Since inception the scheme has awarded Mortgage Loans to four staff members.
-One Mortgage loan was at the appraisal stage as at year end.
-Seven staff members were awarded car loans as at year end.
-Staff members welcomed the introduction of the Scheme as they will be able to acquire Mortgage and Car loan facilities at lower cost.
+Since inception the scheme has awarded Mortgage Loans to four staff members and car loans to nine staff members.
+Staff members positively welcomed the introduction of the Scheme as they will be able to acquire Mortgage and Car loan facilities at lower cost.
 This will also enhance staff retention and motivation.
 Since inception there was low uptake especially for Mortgage loans as staff were clearing prior financial commitments so as to be able to take up the loans.